Tristan Xavier Köster is a Hamburg, Germany based musician and composer.

-Currently studying under Xiaoyong Chen, Tristan is earning his Master’s Degree with an emphasis in orchestral composition at the Hamburg Hochschule für Musik und Theater.
-Following private study under composer AJ McCaffrey, Tristan completed his BM in composition, summa cum laude, at the USC Thornton School of Music, naming Frank Ticheli, Stephen Hartke, and Donald Crockett as his most significant former mentors.
-Tristan has also been a visiting composer at the Shanghai Conservatory of Music under the supervision of Ye Gouhui, where he participated in the 2018 “Serialism in China” Theory Congress, recorded and studied the folk music of China’s Guangxi Provence, and participated in master classes at the 2015/2017 Shanghai New Music Weeks.
-He has also participated in various master classes and colloquiums with composers Tristan Murial, Brian Hulse, Valerio Sannicandro, Dan Visconti, and others in various festivals around the world.
-He is married to Katie, lives in Eimsbüttel, and has two cats named “Olive” Messiaen and “Sophie” Gubaidulina.
+Naming composers Xiaoyong Chen, Frank Ticheli, and A.J.
+McCaffrey as his most significant mentors, Tristan earned his Master of Music Degree with an emphasis in orchestral composition at the Hamburg Hochschule für Musik und Theater and graduated summa cum laude with his BM in composition at the USC Thornton School of Music.
+Tristan has also been a visiting composer at the Shanghai Conservatory of Music under the supervision of Ye Gouhui where he participated in the 2018 “Serialism in China” Theory Congress, and participated in master classes with Tristan Murial at the 2015/2017 Shanghai New Music Weeks.

 Photo Credits: Axel Koester Photography, 2012, 2015.